 Society Announcements from IGCS CEO, Mary Eiken, MS

 The Annual IGCS Distinguished Advocacy Award recognizes advocates and/or advocacy organizations that provide active, dedicated service to patients-survivors, families, caregivers, and communities—at a local, regional, or international level.
-Submit nominations through April 15th.
+The nomination deadline has passed.

 The World Ovarian Cancer Coalition (WOCC) is now our Strategic Advocacy Partner.
 This partnership maximizes the collective influence, membership, force, and reach of these two premiere organizations and establishes a framework through which they will provide tangible benefit to gynecologic cancer survivors-patients worldwide, with special emphasis on ovarian cancer.